oracle/odpi/README.md

 A sample Makefile (Makefile.win32 for use with nmake on Windows) is provided if you wish to build ODPI-C as a shared library.
-Otherwise, include the ODPI-C source code in your project.
+Otherwise, include the ODPI-C source code in your project (see embed/dpi.c).

 Oracle Client libraries are required.
 They are available in the free [Oracle Instant